 Kaji went on Takahiro Sakurai‘s television show Kako Warai back in 2016 and shed some light over his passions and wishes.

-He went on to say that he has a driving licence and even purchased a car for himself but hasn’t had the opportunity to use any of them because of his busy schedule.
+He went on to say that he has a driving license and even purchased a car for himself but hasn’t had the opportunity to use any of them because of his busy schedule.

 Almost adopted by… Mamoru Miyano